jxxcarlson/blockParser/README.md

 is modular, with block language defined in the module `Block` and the parser defined in module `BlockParser`.
-Thus, to parse a different language, just use a differet `Block` module.
+Thus, to parse a different language, just use a different `Block` module.

 ## BlockParser